hschaeufler/iot-app/sensormc/README.md

 The [MQTT example](https://github.com/jreichwald/hsma_lecture_dbt1_code/tree/main/esp32/mqtt_example) from [jreichwald](https://github.com/jreichwald) has served as a template for the source code.
 ## Getting Started
 To test and develop the source code, it is recommended to use the IDE [PlatformIO](https://platformio.org/).
 This also takes care of the dependency management.
 Once the IDE is installed, simply clone the repository and import the project.

+For the commissioning of the prototype, the WLAN and MQTT connection parameters must be entered under `src/config/secrets.sh`.
 ## Wiring
 Several sensors and actuators were used.
 These are from the 16 in 1 sensor kit from AZ-Delivery and the ELEGOO Upgraded 37 in 1 Sensor Modules Kit.
 The following figure shows the wiring.